Pulsar timing in the Galactic Center: Theoretical Framework

-We solve numerically the emitter-observer problem and have access to the impact parameter $b$ of the photon corresponding to the primary image of the source for the observer in $O$.
+Our numerical methodology, explained in detail in \cite{DellaMonica2023d}, allows to solve numerically for the unknown impact parameter $b$ appearing in Eq. \eqref{eq:phi_integral} and to determine the direct/indirect nature of the connecting photon, thus solving the emitter-observer problem.

 We can now approach the problem of determining the travel time of the photon from $E$ to $O$.
-Since the line element in equation \eqref{eq:spherically_symmetric_space_time} is asymptotically flat for a sufficiently far observer (as is the case for an Earth-based observer for a test particle orbiting Sgr A*), we can assume that the observer measures the coordinate time $t$ and thus the travel time is simply the integral of Eq. \eqref{eq:dt_dr} over the photon's path $\gamma$:
+Since we consider line elements in Eq. \eqref{eq:spherically_symmetric_space_time} that are asymptotically flat, for a sufficiently far observer (as is the case for an Earth-based observer for a test particle orbiting Sgr A*), we can assume that the observer measures the coordinate time $t$ and thus the travel time is simply the integral of Eq. \eqref{eq:dt_dr} over the photon's path $\gamma$:

 In the case of the Earth, one must add the relativistic corrections due to the presence of the Sun's gravitational field and the motion of Earth around it.
 Still, we can also safely assume a weak-field approximation for the Sun \cite{Damour1986}.
 Finally, considering the solution of the integral between two generic radial coordinates,